 What is the Nomination Criteria?

-- All nominations must be received by the nomination deadline.
+All nominations must be received by the nomination deadline of 31st January 2020.

-- Shortlisted nominees for 2019 will be contacted by Friday 22nd February.
+Shortlisted nominees for 2020 will be contacted by the 24th February.

 How does the judging work?

-- Nominations for previous winners are welcome.
-Judges will look particularly for what previous winners have done since their last award which would make an additional award appropriate.
+Nominations for previous winners are welcome.
+Judges will look particularly for what previous winners have achieved since their last award which would make an additional award appropriate.

-- The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Sarah Barnes and Content Editor for the Crawley Observer, Tim Harris.
+The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Sarah Barnes and Content Editor for the Crawley Observer.